-This cake has a pure, real chocolaty taste and it’s so decadent, like an expensive, good quality Swiss truffle.
+This chocolate mousse cake has a pure, real chocolaty taste and it’s so decadent, like an expensive, good quality Swiss truffle.

 All the chocolate lovers out there just skip this text and scroll down to the recipe!
 OK, just kidding… Before you read the recipe for this luscious pure chocolate mousse cake – torte, please hear me out for a moment…

 These kind of cakes are also known as Torte, and I don’t know about you, but when I hear the word “torte” images of velvety, airy mousse and fluffy, moist sponge cake come to mind.
 If you haven’t tried this recipe, then this must be the next cake on your list.
 I can’t say enough about it.
 It’s decadent, rich, full of chocolate flavor, creamy, moist and highly addictive!
 It’s known to have turned some not chocolate fans into hardcore chocolate lovers.
 It also happens to be my every year birthday cake.
 Every year.
 No exceptions.
 And with my easy method for assembling, making it will seem to you like a walk in the park!

 I have to say that this is more of a European style cake, and its pure chocolate taste is the result of two main components.